updated on 26 February 2025

-This information is supplied by the SRA.
+This information in this section is supplied by the SRA.

 The Solicitors Regulation Authority (SRA) is the regulator of solicitors and law firms in England and Wales.
 It works to protect members of the public and support the rule of law and the administration of justice.
 It does this by setting the standards for qualification as a solicitor, licensing individuals and firms to practise, and setting and enforcing high professional standards for the profession.
 In order to practise, all solicitors must be admitted to the roll of solicitors in England and Wales.